 The price includes: instruction (one on one interaction in the field); image critiques; two nights accommodations at a B&B with a private bath & full breakfast; a 1.5 hour boat charter trip to photograph crab shanties, waterman and ospreys from the water; and golf cart transportation on the island.

-Departure for Tangier from Crisfield on Friday, 21 Sep is 5:00 p.m. with return to Crisfield on Sunday,23 Sep on 3:00 p.m. boat (approximately 1 hour crossing).
+Departure for Tangier from Crisfield on Friday is at 5:00 p.m. with return to Crisfield on Sunday at 3:00 p.m. (approximately 1 hour crossing).
 Alternately, participants can travel to Tangier using the ferry from Onancock, VA.

 Price does not include meals and snacks other than breakfast, boat transportation from Crisfield to Tangier and return.
 (Round trip fare is approximately $30.)